mikekestemont/mikekestemont.github.io/talks/index.md

 * Python Programming for the Humanities; three-day course at Maynooth University (Ireland); March 2015.
 Co-taught with F. Karsdorp.
 * Python Programming for the Humanities; four-day course at the Library Lab of the University of Ghent (BE); March 2015.
 Co-taught with F. Karsdorp.
 * Stylometry with R; full-day workshop on Computational Stylistics with R; Digital Humanities Summer School 2015 at the KULleuven (Belgium); 7 September 2015.
 Co-taught with J. Rybicki.
+* Python Programming for the Humanities; five-day course in the LOT Winter School 2016 at the University of Tilburg (NL); January 2016.
+Co-taught with F. Karsdorp.
+* Python Programming for the Humanities; multi-session programming course at the University of Ghent (BE); Fall 2015-Soring 2016.
+Co-taught with F. Karsdorp  and Bart Desmet.

 ## Presentations, Lectures, Talks